Louisiana Autism Spectrum and Related Disabilities Project

 - to develop statewide capacity to provide high quality educational programs for these students.

-Ten school districts/LEAs currently participate in the Project:
+School districts/LEAs currently participating in the Project:

 Each district/LEA contracts directly with HDC through the LASARD project for Training and Technical Assistance.
 LASARD facilitators provide regular technical support to each building level team to support their efforts to implement their action plans and become demonstration sites.